alphagov/notifications-python-client/DOCUMENTATION.md

 ### Response

-If the request to the client is successful, you will receive the following `dict` response:
+If the request to the client is successful, the client will return a `dict`:

 ```python
 {